ColoredCow/portal/docs/installation.md

                     </VirtualHost>
                 ```

-         - Step 3: Restart XAMPP and now run in your browser :
+         - Restart XAMPP.
+Next, open the following url in your browser:

              ```
              portal.test
              ```